samsuh/2026-journal/README.md

 # 2026-journal

+## 1/31/26
+Beginner python event tonight.
+I'm feeling a little disconnected from my "communities" lately.
+They all feel empty.
+I think im just lacking substance lately.
+I need a bit more purpose or meaning in daily life.

 ## 1/30/26
 Bought the arturia keylab mkii 61. looks and feels good. havent tested it yet, because I'm setting up the software transfer on it still.
 Will give it a good overview tomorrow.